 Before you know it, you have dessert and 5 more drinks.

 For me, I know that I don’t want to be in the same position I’m in now in ten years.
-I want to look back and see everything I’ve created, every person I may of helped and so I decided one day that enough was enough.
+I want to look back and see everything I’ve created, every person I may have helped and so I decided one day that enough was enough.

 When I look back on what I’ve overcome over the last ten years already, I feel pretty good.
 I’m not arrogant or have a big head but I’ve come a long way from being totally anxious and self-doubting and it all started with saying ‘enough.’

-I made it essential, I made it life or death to get over my anxieties and started believing in yourself because the thought of being that way for the rest of my life scared the hell out of me.
+I made it essential, I made it life or death to get over my anxieties and started believing in myself because the thought of being that way for the rest of my life scared the hell out of me.

-For me, It wasn’t a case of ‘that might be nice to not feel anxious every second of the day’, it was a case of ‘there’s no way I’m going to stay this way and I’m going to do everything in my power to change it.’
+For me, It wasn’t a case of ‘That might be nice to not feel anxious every second of the day’, it was a case of ‘there’s no way I’m going to stay this way and I’m going to do everything in my power to change it.’

-So, if you’re trying to lose weight, make more money or whatever else, you have to make it painful if you don’t reach your goal.
+So, if you’re trying to lose weight, for example, make more money or whatever else, you have to make it a painful thought if you don’t reach your goal.
 The thought of not working towards or achieving your goal has to make you feel bad.
-If it doesn’t, then maybe you don’t want it enough.
+It has to light a fire under your butt.

 It has to become essential to reach your goals or you won’t have the motivation to keep aiming for them.
-It’s that fear of not succeeding that motivates you to keep pushing and pushing.
+It’s that fear of not succeeding that motivates you to keep pushing and pushing, not external motivation.
 I know that for me, I could easily fall into bed when I get in after a busy day.
-Sometimes the feeling of not making progress lights a fire under me and I get up and turn my laptop on.
-It’s that burning fire that keeps me on track and chasing what I want.
+That’s usually when the feeling of not making progress lights a fire under me and I get up and turn my laptop on.

 If this tells us anything, it’s that you can achieve anything you are relentless with.
 If you’ve got the determination because you love what you do, you can reach your goal one way or another.
 I believe it starts with the mindset of ‘maybe not today, maybe not tomorrow, but it’s only a matter of time.’

-If you are personally hell-bent on reaching a goal, there’s noone that can stand in your way apart from you yourself.
+If you are personally hell-bent on reaching a goal, there’s no one that can stand in your way apart from you yourself.

-It comes back to the idea that you can sit on your coach, or lay on your bed and dream about what you want to reach but if you don’t get up and do it, you’ll never have it.
+It comes back to the idea that you can sit on your couch, or lay on your bed and dream about what you want to reach but if you don’t get up and do it, you’ll never have it.
 I think that we’re all more capable of achieving things than we know.

 When I wanted to give up and stay in all day, I felt like shit.
 It was only the day I woke up and decided ‘I’m not going to be this way forever’.
 I didn’t know how long it would take me to learn to get over my anxieties but what I did know was one day I would.

 The only way I knew this for sure was because I knew in myself that I wouldn’t give up until I found a way.
-And…that’s exactly what happened, I came out of myself and I’m a 1000 miles away from that person now because I wasn’t going to accept anything but the relief I was so badly chasing.
+And…that’s exactly what happened, I came out of myself and I’m 1000 miles away from that person now because I wasn’t going to accept anything but the relief I was so badly chasing.

 Focusing on your goal(s) should be fun.
 I get a great sense of fun writing on projectenergise.com and working on my YouTube channel because I know I’m working on something that is mine.
 I enjoy the process and don’t focus so much on the end result.

-The reason for this is because the end result isn’t really an end result.
+The reason for this is that the end result isn’t really an end result.
 This is because when I reach the goal or ‘end result’ I know I’ll be setting another and then another and another goal.
 It’s a constant work in progress and that’s what makes it interesting.

 It’s the same again when you’re working out.
 You don’t just reach a weight you’re happy with, you might enjoy the process (and should) of losing weight and working out and that will keep you motivated to lose even more weight or build more muscle.
 This is why it’s a constant work in progress.